-An easy and delicious creamy pasta, with roasted red peppers, cherry tomatoes, goat cheese, Parmesan and basil, all in a creamy sauce.
+An easy and delicious creamy pasta cherry tomatoes, roasted red peppers, goat cheese, Parmesan and basil, all in a creamy sauce.

 I don’t share a lot of pasta dishes here, but not because I don’t eat them.
 I eat a lot of them :) Most often though, I just wing it when it comes to pasta and rarely think to document the process in terms of quantities.
 I aim to change that though, starting with this Roasted Red Pepper and Cherry Tomato Pasta!